-In the following days, if doctors have used extracorporeal shock wave lithotripsy, the patient can return to work.
+In the following days, if the doctors have used extracorporeal shock wave lithotripsy, the patient can return to work.
 When performed by laser, recovery is slower.
 This is because the procedure with the endoscope is invasive.

 As mentioned above, pain or blood in the urine is likely to occur after the procedure.
 Hematomas are also frequent in the skin, in the area where the shock waves have had an impact.
 It’s therefore recommended to rest, take painkillers and consult in the event of any problem or warning sign.

-Also read: Management of Chronic Kidney Disease
+You may also like to read this article: Management of Chronic Kidney Disease

 Lifestyle and prevention

 The truth is that kidney stones can be caused by multiple factors.
 Certain factors influence their occurrence.
 The incidence is very high.

 One of the habits that can help to reduce their appearance is to drink more liquids.
 Likewise, people who frequently suffer from them should try to change their dietary characteristics.

 For example, doctors recommended we eat less animal protein and limit sodium.
 In any case, it’s up to the physician to make a recommendation based on each patient and the causes of the stones.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.